 Early Life of Robert Reed

-Though he was born in Chicago suburb of Illinois, he enjoyed his early years in Texas and eventually attended Woodrow-Wilson Grade School.
-Shortly after that, his family shited to Oklahoma.
-As his father was involved in turkey and cattle farming, Robert also went to join 4-H agricultural club.
+Though he was born in the Chicago suburb of Illinois, he enjoyed his early years in Texas and eventually attended Woodrow-Wilson Grade School.
+Shortly after that, his family sh*ted to Oklahoma.
+As his father was involved in turkey and cattle farming, Robert also went to join the 4-H agricultural club.

 On the other hand, Reed had found his interest in acting.
 He then studied at Central High School and also used to participate in many programs to show his performance.
 After being sure of his career in acting, he enrolled at Northwestern University and studied drama.
 At the same time, he also appeared in many plays of Alvina Krause.
 Finally, he joined the Royal Academy of Dramatic Art in London.

-After joining several groups and performing in theatres, Robert Reed made his official appearance from an episode of 1959 TV series, Father Knows Best.
+After joining several groups and performing in theatres, Robert Reed made his official appearance in an episode of the 1959 TV series, Father Knows Best.
 Talking about his debut film, he first appeared in Bloodlust!.
-He got recognized from his role in The Defenders alongside E. G. Marshall, Joan Hackett, and Polly Rowles.
+He got recognized for his role in The Defenders alongside E. G. Marshall, Joan Hackett, and Polly Rowles.
 For the series, many of the cast members got nominated for their roles that won Two Emmys and 22 Primetime Emmy Award nominations.